EloiMarin/sequencer-template/README.md

 # Sequencer-template

 This is a toy Web Audio sequencer project which showcases my architectural approach to React applications.
+The project is deployed in [https://sequencer-template.emgware.com](https://sequencer-template.emgware.com).

 It consists just of a single button which controls play/stop of a sequencer with a fixed bar consisting of kick, snare and hihat.
 The behaviour of the button already reflects a bidirectional communication between React and the core business logic, all other interactions would be extensions of the same pattern.